 Click-Through Rate (CTR)

-CTR is the percentage of people who clicked on your website’s link after it appeared in their search results.
+CTR is the percentage of people who clicked on your website’s link after it appeared in their organic search results.
 In short, this metric shows how effective your meta tags (both titles and descriptions) are.
 If your CTR rate is high, it’s a good sign that your meta descriptions are optimized and well-written.

 One thing to remember is that you need to compare your CTR: